en_USEnglish

 1.1 WordPress user interface

 WordPress is well known for its ease of use and intuitive interface.
-With simple installation and a user-friendly interface, WordPress makes it easy for even novice users to create and manage their website.
+With simple installation and a user-friendly interface, WordPress allows even novice users to create and manage their website without difficulty.
 Features are easily accessible, and with a wide variety of themes and plugins available, you can customize your site to your specific needs.

 1.2 Wix user interface

-Wix is also a user-friendly tool for creating websites.
+Wix also positions itself as a user-friendly tool for website creation.
 Its intuitive interface and drag-and-drop editor make page creation a quick and easy process.
-With a variety of pre-designed templates and easy customization of elements, Wix offers a hassle-free experience for novice users.
+With a variety of pre-designed templates and easy element customization, Wix offers a hassle-free experience for novice users.

 2. Customization